Relatively Speaking.

 Whenever Canada Post issued a new stamp, I would always receive the stamp from the first printing.
 The stamp was on a glossy postcard with a detailed history behind the stamp.
 Mary had me enrolled in a subscription that she paid for so I could start collecting stamps.
 She thought it might be a nice hobby I would be interested in pursuing as I got older.
 I never was interested in stamp collecting whatsoever and for years thereafter every new stamp I received, I just threw it in a drawer.
 Looking back I would rather Mary have bought me new hockey cards every year instead of stamps.
 I always thanked her for her kindness and told her I was collecting all the stamps Canada Post sent me.
 I just never told her I was collecting them in a drawer and had no idea about the history behind any of them.

 I remember Mary worked right downtown at the RCMP Toronto Building on Jarvis Street.
 It was kind of ironic that the RCMP cafeteria was also one of my weekly accounts for ice cream.
 In all the years I delivered ice cream, I never ran into Mary once while I was in the building where she worked.
-She never left the building during the day because she said that the Dundas and Jarvis area of Toronto was a creepy part of the city.
+She never left the building during the day because she thought that the Dundas and Jarvis area of Toronto was a creepy part of the city.

 She was right; it was indeed a creepy part of town.